Gyms that survived pandemic steadily get back in shape

 “I think it just gives everyone a little bit more space like, you know, just having a couple extra inches between mats, people really appreciate that.”

-When the pandemic first hit, Vincent Miceli, owner of Body Blueprint Gym in Pelham, N.Y., expected that 30 percent of his clients wouldn’t come back.
+When the pandemic first hit, Vincent Miceli, owner of Body Blueprint Gym in Pelham, N.Y., expected that 30% of his clients wouldn’t come back.
 He underestimated.

-Miceli thinks about 30 percent of his members left Pelham, a bedroom community near New York City, and moved elsewhere.
-Another 30 percent changed their habits and stopped working out altogether.
+Miceli thinks about 30% of his members left Pelham, a bedroom community near New York City, and moved elsewhere.
+Another 30% changed their habits and stopped working out altogether.

-Now, he’s seeing slow growth, similar to pre-pandemic levels, of about 5 percent month over month as working out at home loses its luster.
-He’s still down about 35 percent client-wise from where he was in February 2020.
+Now, he’s seeing slow growth, similar to pre-pandemic levels, of about 5% month over month as working out at home loses its luster.
+He’s still down about 35% client-wise from where he was in February 2020.
 Most of the new customers are people who haven’t worked out before, he said.

 He says people’s interest in being healthy is overshadowing their fear of getting sick in a gym.